Most women exposed to second-hand tobacco smoke in China

 About a quarter of China’s 1.3 billion people are smokers, or about as many people as there are in the United States.
 But the country is gradually becoming more aware of this public health problem.

-The Ministry of Health warned in May that more than 3 million Chinese would die of smoking-related illnesses annually by 2050 if nothing is done to curb this habit.
+The Ministry of Health warned in May that more than 3 million Chinese would die of smoking-related illnesses annually by 2050 if nothing is done to curb this harbit.
+(Reporting by Tan Ee Lyn, Editing by Jonathan Thatcher)